spellshift/realm/docs/_docs/dev-guide/eldritch.md

         all_result_futures.push(task::spawn(resulting_future));
     }

-    // Await results of each job.
+    // Await results of each task.
     // We are not acting on scan results independently so it's okay to loop through each and only return when all have finished. for task in all_result_futures {
         match task.await? {